MDL {bimets}R Documentation

 "

-Please note that there are circular dependencies between equations of the model, e.g. p <- w1 <- y <- p as shown in the "BIMETS package" section figure in the pdf version of the manual.
+Please note that there are circular dependencies between equations of the model, e.g. p <- w1 <- y <- p as shown in the "BIMETS package" section figure in the pdf version of this reference manual.
 Circular dependencies imply that the model simulation must be solved with an iterative algorithm.

 As shown, the model definition is quite intuitive.
 The first keyword is MODEL, while at the end of the model definition we can find the END keyword.
 Available tags in the definition of a generic BIMETS model are: